 Its other name, “montmorillonite clay” originated from a region in France called Montmorillon where it was first discovered.

 Bentonite clay has a high concentration of minerals, including silica, aluminium, iron, magnesium, and potassium.
 It is used in cosmetics, skin care products, and other health and beauty products such bentonite toothpaste or tooth powder.
-This clay is used as a natural remedy to combat tooth decay and for whitening teeth.

 Two of the most widely used ones for body health and skincare is sodium bentonite clay and calcium bentonite clay which we have discussed in length in our calcium vs sodium bentonite clay article.